-The make up of the deferred tax liability as at the reporting date is provided in '(iii)Significant judgements and sources of estimation uncertainties' below.
+The make-up of the deferred tax liability as at the reporting date is provided in '(iii) Significant judgements and sources of estimation uncertainties' below.

-Solvency II purposes: Financial reporting purposes: Current tax is stated at the reporting date at the expected tax payable on the taxable income for the year, using tax rates and laws enacted or substantively enacted at the reporting date together with adjustments to tax payable in respect of previous years.
-There is no difference in the recognition and valuation basis applied in the Group's financial reporting.
+Solvency II purposes: Financial reporting purposes: Current tax is stated at the reporting date at the expected tax payable on the taxable income for the year, using tax rates enacted at the reporting date together with adjustments to tax payable in respect of previous years.
+There is no difference in the recognition and valuation basis applied by the Society in its financial reporting.
 Deferred tax is recognised based on temporary differences in the valuation of assets and liabilities in the Solvency II balance sheet and its tax base.
-Deferred tax liabilities are recognised on taxable temporary differences on the fair value movement of investments (primarily equity and property investments).
-Deferred tax assets arise on temporary differences relating to acquisition costs and any excess expenses carried forward from prior periods.
+The Society recognises deferred tax liabilities on taxable temporary differences on the fair value movement of investments (primarily equity and property investments).
+Deferred tax assets arise on temporary differences mainly in relation to deferred acquisition costs.
 Deferred tax assets are recognised to the extent that it is probable that they will be recovered against the reversal of deferred tax liabilities or other future taxable profits.
 Deferred tax is not discounted.